 The City & The City coming to TV in 2018

-The City & The City, the multi award-winning novel by China Miéville, is being adapted into a four-part drama series for BBC Two.
+The City & The City, the multi award-winning novel by China Miéville, is being adapted into a four-part drama series, airing on BBC Two later this Spring.

 The book has been adapted for screen by Tony Grisoni of Mammoth Pictures (Poldark) and will star David Morrissey (The Missing, The Walking Dead) as Inspector Tyador Borlú.

 The series was filmed on location in Manchester and Liverpool, with the release date yet to be confirmed, but is currently pencilled in for early 2018.
 Each of the four episodes will be sixty minutes long, and will air on BBC Two in the UK.

 Here are the first pictures from the tv adaptation of China Miéville's The City & The City.

 Tyador Borlu played by David Morrissey and Lizabyet Corwi played by Mandeep Dhillion.

 Tyador Borlu, played by David Morrisey in the new adaptation of The City & The City.

 Katrynia played by Lara Pulver in The City & The City.

 All images copyright BBC/Mammoth Screen, photographer Des Willie.

 Joining David Morrisey in the production are Mandeep Dhillon (Some Girls